Will you be driving in Spain? If the answer is yes, then continue reading. It won’t hurt to know more about the

 Spanish law says you must wear a fluorescent jacket whenever you stop by the side of a highway.
 So, if the Guardia Civil stops you, take your time to put it on before you get out of the car.
 Otherwise you’ll get an on-the-spot fine.

-Up to 300€ on-the-spot fines can be imposed for wide a range of traffic offences.
+Up to 300€ on-the-spot fines can be imposed for wide a range of traffic offenses.
 If you are unable to pay an on-the-spot fine (multa) your vehicle can be impounded or immobilized.
 Alternatively the authorities may escort you to a bank’s ATM.

 If you violate a traffic law in Spain you may lose points from the point-based driving license, apart from receiving a fine.
 The points’ lost will be applied to your drivers’ permit if your country uses this system.

 Speeding fines depend on the degree to which you exceed the speed limit and it’s severely punished.
 You will receive a fine, could lose your license and up to six points, and even go to jail.

 There is a leeway’ of up to 10% above the speed limit to allow for speedometer and radar errors.
 Being 30% over the limit is considered a very serious offense.
 If you’re caught by an unmanned radar trap, you or the rental company will be sent a photograph of your number plate.
 This picture is considered an irrefutable evidence of speeding.

 If you’re fined, you receive a notification (boletín de denuncia) specifying the offense and the fine.
 Except in the case of an on-the-spot fine, you can pay at any post office, some banks or at the local traffic department.
 Always make sure that you receive a receipt for it.

 This article is part of a complete tutorial about car rental in Spain where you can read all the information you need to organize your road trip around the country.